 Typhoon Lagoon and Blizzard Beach, Disney World’s water parks, are really well themed and are fun to spend a day in if you want a break from the theme parks.
 We prefer Typhoon Lagoon between the two of them as it has an incredible wave pool and the theme is top-notch.
 Some hotels have outstanding pools and if you are staying at a deluxe then a water park might not be worth your time, but it is a fun additional option for your Disney World vacation.

 The resorts, specifically the Deluxe resorts, are all fun to walk around and have great pools if you are staying there.
 Most resorts have some quality dining options, as well.
-Animal Kingdom Lodge is my favorite resort to walk around.
+Animal Kingdom Lodge, the Boardwalk, and Wilderness Lodge are my favorite resorts to walk around.

 Along with all of these options, Disney World also offers golf, miniature golf, outdoor activities, sporting events, spas, afternoon teas, and basically any other recreation you can think of.